kunal639/Agent-Behavioral-Intelligence-Platform/readme.md

 > Real-time FinOps, security guardrails, and behavioral governance for AI coding agents.

-# Architecture Decisions Record (ADR)

-This document captures the major engineering decisions made during the development of ObserverModel.

-The objective is to provide a transparent record of tradeoffs, assumptions, and implementation rationale behind the telemetry ingestion pipeline, detection engine, FinOps attribution system, and runtime governance architecture.

-These decisions reflect MVP constraints and may evolve as the platform matures.

 ## 📚 Technical Documentation

 | Document | Purpose |